 - Phloem (outer bark) – 5

-From a gardeners perspective, the fruit and leaves pose the greatest source for juglone.
+From a gardener’s perspective, the fruit and leaves pose the greatest source of juglone.

 The amount of juglone potential also changes during the season.
-It is highest in growing parts of the tree.
-Leaves in spring as they are growing have more than later in summer.
+It is highest in the growing parts of the tree.
+Leaves in spring, as they are growing, have more than later in summer.
 Fruits have more as they reach maturity.
 One study found that green leaves had 20 times the juglone potential as dry leaves.
 Growing roots seem to have a more constant amount throughout the season, probably because they are always growing.

 Juglone In Soil

-Juglone is quickly absorbed by soil and held quite tightly.
+Juglone is quickly absorbed by the soil and held quite tightly.
 It is held more tightly by clay and organic matter than by sand.
-As a result of this, the affects of juglone on other plants is more dramatic on sandy soil that contains very little organic matter.
+As a result of this, the effects of juglone on other plants are more dramatic on sandy soil that contains very little organic matter.
 If you garden under a walnut tree, increasing organic matter will help plants grow.

 Juglone And Microbes